Unsupervised Domain Adaptation for RF-based Gesture Recognition: Experiments

-\emph{(3) Cross Subject:} Data collected from different persons may have discrepancies due to their various behavior patterns and their body shapes.
-To evaluate on different subjects, we use data from $User \ 9-17$ in Room 1.
-Each time, we use the data from one user as the target domain and the other users' data as the source domains.
-The results in Table \ref{across subject wifi} show our framework achieves the highest average accuracy of 88.83\%.
-In addition, the average accuracy of our method is 0.58\% higher than Widar 3.0.
+\emph{(3) Cross Subject:} Data collected from different subjects may have discrepancies due to their various behavior patterns and body shapes, which weakens the performance of recognition model on different subjects.
+To evaluate the performance of the framework in subject domain, we conduct the experiments.
+To be specific, we adopt the data from 1 user as the target domain and 6 users' data as the source domains.
+The results in Table \ref{across subject wifi} show our framework achieves the highest average accuracy of 88.96\%.

-\emph{(4) Cross Environment:} To evaluate the impact of the environment, we use the gesture samples collected in two rooms as the source domains data and the other one as the target domain.
-The dataset contains 9 persons' gesture samples in Room 1, 3 persons' gesture samples in Room 2, and 4 persons' gesture samples in Room 3, respectively.
-The results in Table \ref{across environment wifi} show that we have an overall accuracy of 90.55\%, which is the highest average accuracy.
-Moreover, our framework has an improvement of 0.68\% over the Widar 3.0.
+\emph{(4) Cross Environment:} To evaluate the performance of our framework in environment domain, we use the gesture data collected in 2 rooms as the source domains data and the other one as the target domain.
+The results in Table \ref{across environment wifi} show that the framework has an overall accuracy of 90.55\%, which is the highest average accuracy.

-\emph{(5) Comparison with CACDGR:} Due to the fact that the CACDGR model \cite{kang2021context} only uses very small part of the Widar 3.0 dataset to evaluate their model, we also use the same part of dataset similar with CACDGR to compare our framework with their model.
-We evaluate the performance on the environment domain.
-Same as CACDGR, we keep each room's person number as the same.
-We choose 3 persons from each room and obtain a subset of the whole dataset which is $User\ 14-16$ in Room 1, $User1, User2, User6$ in Room 2 and $User\ 7-9$ in Room 3.
-The experiments take one room's data as the source domains.
-From Table \ref{comparison}, we find that our framework has the highest accuracy of 88.80\%.

-In general, our framework has the highest average accuracy in four domains (locations, orientations, subjects and environments), which shows that our framework indeed improves performance in the unlabeled target domain on Wi-Fi signal dataset.
+In summary, our framework achieves state-of-the-art performance on WiFi dataset in four domains (locations, orientations, subjects and environments), which demonstrates the effectiveness of our framework on WiFi dataset.
+Furthermore, our framework not only achieves the considerable results on WiFi dataset, but also performs very well on mmWave dataset, which is presented below.